 -

-Select a category and sub-category for your podcast.
-This updates in Apple/Spotify.
+Select a category and sub-category for your podcast, which will update in Apple/Spotify.

 -

 Set your podcast language and whether or not the podcast may contain explicit material.
-This also updates in Apple/Spotify.
+This also updates on Apple/Spotify.

 -